Jeremiah is a jr. network administrator that enjoys all things tech-related and adjacent, including clean energy and fuel-efficient cars.

 Crucial will give you a listing of what sizes of their own RAM will work with your PC or Mac.
 However, I highly recommend that you don’t purchase from them as just about any other retailer will be much cheaper.

 How Do I Install RAM Myself?

-Its really quite easy to install RAM by yourself.
-Simply shutdown and turn off your computer, unplug it.
+It's really quite easy to install RAM by yourself.
+Simply shutdown your computer and unplug it.
 Remove the case panel or open the side of the computer (For example, my Power Mac G4 has a simple latched side panel that opens up to reveal the motherboard).
 Touch the power supply casing or chassis to ground yourself and discharge any static electricity.
 If your computer’s RAM slots are all full, then remove the older card(s) by unlatching them until the pop out slightly from their sockets and remove them.
 Install the new RAM cards by lining up the notch(es) on the card(s) with the notch(es) in the slots and apply gentle, even pressure until they lock into place and the latches on both sides are closed around them.